Eleventh Doctor: Personality

 Steven Moffat describes the Eleventh Doctor as an "old man trapped in a young man's body" and Matt Smith characterises him as someone with "a lot of blood on his hands" who copes via constant travelling and thrill-seeking.
-This is reflected by his self-adopted nickname of being a "Mad Man With A Box".
+This is reflected by his self-adopted nickname of being a "Mad Man with a Box".

-The depictions of the personalities of the Tenth and Eleventh Doctors shared certain similarities e.g. both being youthful, energetic, friendly, childlike, "good boyfriend Doctors", as Steven Moffat described them and, according to Mark Gatiss "very human Doctors" when compared to other incarnations.
+The depictions of the personalities of the Tenth and Eleventh Doctors shared certain similarities, e.g. being youthful, energetic, friendly, childlike, "good boyfriend Doctors", as Steven Moffat described them, and, according to Mark Gatiss "very human Doctors" when compared to other incarnations.
 Like his predecessor, when he first regenerates in the final scene of "The End of Time" (2010), the Eleventh Doctor mistakes himself as a "ginger".
-He also seems surprised at his longer hair, at first mistaking his new body as female, stating, "Hair...I'm a girl!".
+He also seems surprised at his longer hair, at first mistaking his new body as female, stating, "Hair...
+I'm a girl!".
 In the same episode, his first use of the word "Geronimo!" is heard, which would be a recurring catchphrase for the character.